-- 1. Coordinate, oversee, and participate the operations, services, and maintenance activities of the horse unit. - 2.
+- 1. Coordinate, oversee, and participate in the operations, services, and maintenance activities of the horse unit. - 2.
 Plan, schedule, assign, and oversee activities of assigned staff; inspect the work of others and maintain established quality control standards; train others in proper and safe work procedures. - 3.
 Assist students and faculty in the use and operation of equipment and materials related to the horse ranching operations. - 4.
 Coordinate, oversee, and participate in breeding, feeding, healthcare, and safety practices of the horses. - 5.
 Explain principles, practices, procedures, methods, materials, tools, terminology, and equipment related to the animal sciences program. - 6.
 Interpret, apply, explain, and ensure compliance with applicable federal, state, local and College policies, procedures, and regulations. - 7.
-Estimate and recommend the required supplies and equipment needed for effective operation of the equine unit. - 8.
-Establish and maintain a filing, record keeping, and tracking systems. - 9.
-Organize own work, set priorities, and meet critical time deadlines. - 10.
-Use English effectively to communicate in person, over the telephone, and in writing.
+Establish and maintain a filing, record keeping, and tracking systems. - 8.
+Organize own work, set priorities, and meet critical time deadlines. - 9.
+Use English effectively to communicate in person, over the telephone, and in writing. - 10.
+Learns and applies emerging technologies and, as necessary, to perform duties in an efficient, organized, and timely manner.